 - The Shettles Method: After two months of tracking my temperature I figured out a pattern.
 From there I adhered to what’s called the Shettles Method, named after its creator Landrum B. Shettles, who developed the method in the 1960s and coauthored the book How to Choose the Sex of Your Baby with David Rorvik.
 According to the method, sperm is either an X-sperm (girl) or a Y-sperm (boy) and they each have different characteristics.
 Each egg that the mother is carrying is an X chromosome, so XY equals boy and XX equals girl.
 Boy sperm is faster than girl sperm, however, it does not live as long as girl sperm.
 Girl sperm is slower than boy sperm but, you guessed it, lives longer than boy sperm.
 The theory is that if you want to have a boy you need to conceive the day before or on the day you ovulate since the boys are speedy but not as hardy as the girls.
 If you have to conceive a girl, you guessed it, you need to take advantage of the girl sperm’s ability to outlast the boy sperm.
 The key to achieving this is to conceive before ovulation.
 When I say “before” I mean two to three days before ovulation.

 That was it.
 That’s what I did.
 That’s the very basic answer in how I use the Shettles Method to conceive Pippy, my middle child.
-The Shettles Method also states that one should not orgasm when trying to conceive a girl so I did do that when we were trying to conceive our second child.
-The reason I’m not saying that part of full-proof is because my youngest is a girl and I definitely didn’t try to not have an orgasm.
+The Shettles Method also states that one should not fully be satisified when trying to conceive a girl so I did do that when we were trying to conceive our second child.
+The reason I’m not saying that part of full-proof is because my youngest is a girl and I definitely didn’t try to be please.
 I don’t know how accurate that part of the Method is so don’t take my word for it.

 Is there concrete scientific proof that the Shettles Method works?
 Absolutely not.
 In fact there are more studies out there that conclude the Shettles Method to be ineffective and may even hinder conception.
 It took us two months when we were trying to conceive a girl to become pregnant.
 It’s not 100% guaranteed but it doesn’t hurt to try.
 At least that’s what I think.
 Should you become obsessive about trying to sway the gender of your baby one way or another?
 No, you should never become obsessive about anything.
 If you’re interested in the topic, check out these resources: